-Creamy Baked Potato Cauliflower Soup is like enjoying a loaded baked potato in a soup!
-Creamy Potato Cauliflower Soup with bacon is made on the stove and then topped with sour cream and cheese.
-This Creamy Baked potato and cauliflower soup is perfectly creamy and satisfying with out being overly heavy like a traditional potato soup can be.
+Creamy Baked Potato Cauliflower Soup is like enjoying a loaded baked potato in soup version!
+This healthy potato soup is the perfect creamy soup for a cold chilly day when you want a hearty healthy soup for dinner.
+This potato and cauliflower soup is perfectly creamy and satisfying without being overly heavy like a traditional potato soup can be.

-I love baked potato soup but I don’t like all the calories with it that come from the potatoes and I find that it weighs heavy on my stomach after eating it more then I like at times.
+I love baked potato soup but I don’t like all the heaviness that comes with it that come from the potatoes.
+I find that it weighs heavy on my stomach after eating it more than I like at times.
 I was not willing to give up the amazing flavors of potato soup so I started on an adventure to figure out a way to keep all of the flavors I loved but lighten it up a bit while keeping it creamy.

 Bring on the cauliflower!
 One thing I have learned over the years is how easy it is to change up the flavor of cauliflower.
-If you don’t like cauliflower I am going to tell you now, that you don’t taste it at all in this cauliflower potato soup.
-Which is probably the reason my husband loves it so much, he is not a big fan of cauliflower unless it doesn’t taste like cauliflower.
+If you don’t like cauliflower I am going to tell you now, that you don’t taste it at all in this healthy potato soup recipe.
+This is probably the reason my husband loves it so much, he is not a big fan of cauliflower unless it doesn’t taste like cauliflower.

 - Roasted Butternut Squash Soup

 - Cheddar cauliflower soup

 - French Onion Soup

 - Crockpot Veggie Soup

 What do you put on top of Creamy Baked Potato Cauliflower Soup?

 When I make this easy cauliflower soup recipe I always make extra bacon to sprinkle on top.
 As far as I am concerned there is no such thing as too much bacon in a recipe!